niranjan195/portfolio/README.md

 # Niranjan's Portfolio.

-I have hosted this project on Netlify.
+I have hosted this project on Github Pages.
 You can find the project on [Portfolio link](https://niranjanhegde144.github.io/portfolio/).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-If you want to host your app on Netlify you can follow the steps found in the blog.
+If you want to host your app on Github Pages you can follow the steps found in the blog.
 [Blog link](https://dev.to/yuribenjamin/how-to-deploy-react-app-in-github-pages-2a1f)

 ## Available Scripts